GebekovAS/Alav.DI/README.md

 The library adds extension method to `IServiceCollection`:

 * `Scan` - This is the entry point to set up your assembly scanning.
+The tool allows you to inject service dependencies using annotations.
+This will allow you to set the lifetime, for example, directly in the service class itself.
+If you set the lifetime for an interface or an abstract class, then it will be applied automatically to all descendants.

 See **Examples** below for usage examples.